UCLouvain-CBIO/2024-scplainer/README.md

 repository](https://hub.docker.com/repository/docker/cvanderaa/scplainer_paper_docker)
 for more detailed information on getting started with `Docker`.

-Once the Rstudio/R session opened, you have access to all the scripts and any saved file within the session will also be saved on your local computer.
+Once the Rstudio/R session is opened, you have access to all the scripts.
+Any file saved during the session will also be saved on your local computer.

 ## Reproducing analysis through the command line